Malayalam actor Siddique moves Supreme Court seeking anticipatory bail in rape case

 Malayalam actor Siddique moved the Supreme Court on Wednesday seeking anticipatory bail in a rape case registered against him on the basis of allegations made by a young actor, Live Law reported.

-On Tuesday, the Kerala High Court had dismissed Siddique’s petition seeking anticipatory bail, noting that the evidence prima facie suggested his involvement in the case.
+On Tuesday, the Kerala High Court dismissed Siddique’s petition seeking anticipatory bail, noting that the evidence prima facie suggested his involvement in the case.

 Siddique filed a special leave petition in the Supreme Court in response to the High Court’s decision.
 The Kerala government and the complainant have filed caveats.